Jeznar/GitRepo/Documentation/Work_Log.md

 23.10.03 Created Devourer's Soul Rend which includes manipulation of targets before the item is rolled.
 This is cool.

+23.10.04 Created corpse flower corpses and harvest the dead abilities.

 [Link back to my Documentation Listing](README.md)